abemlucas/abemlucas/README.md

 - ⚡ Fun fact: ...
   -->

-🔭 I'm a Computer Science major, interested in data science and algorithms, information technology, and artificial intelligence.
+- 🔭 I'm a Computer Science major, interested in data science and algorithms, information technology, and artificial intelligence.

-💻 Fascinated by new technology and machine learning, I'm a determined individual who is passionate about the developing computer related world.
+- 💻 Fascinated by new technology and machine learning, I'm a determined individual who is passionate about the developing computer related world.

+- 👀 Looking to collaborate on various projects and currently working on social media scrapers.

+- 📫 Feel free to reach out or contact me!

 ## My Github Statistics So Far!